 Walks near Hadrian's Wall

-There is some fantastic walking in Hadrian's Wall country.
+There are some fantastic walks to be enjoyed along Hadrian's Wall.
 Find out a bit more about the trails near Housesteads, Chesters, Corbridge and Birdoswald.

 Take a delightful walk, passing through some idyllic English countryside to Farleigh Hungerford Castle – an impressive 14th century castle not far from Bath with hidden treasures and sinister past…

 The Great Stones Way: Avebury, Stonehenge and Old Sarum

 Running through the Wiltshire countryside from near Swindon to Stonehenge, the Great Stones Way is one of England’s newer hiking trails.
 Travel writer Sarah Baxter set off in the footsteps of our ancestors.